andrewbranch/gatsby-remark-vscode/README.md

 </details>

-Language names are resolve case-insensitively by any aliases and file extensions listed in the grammar’s metadata.
+Language names are resolved case-insensitively by any aliases and file extensions listed in the grammar’s metadata.
 For example, a code fence with C++ code in it can use [any of these language codes](https://github.com/Microsoft/vscode/blob/da3c97f3668393ebfcb9f8208d7616018d6d1859/extensions/cpp/package.json#L20-L21).
 You could also check the [built-in grammar manifest](https://unpkg.com/gatsby-remark-vscode@1.0.3/lib/grammars/manifest.json) for an exact list of mappings.

 ### Themes